thepower/power-docs/docs/Community/01-testnet-flow.md

    chmod +x
    ```

    Otherwise, you will NOT be able to start the client.
-See the [Quick Troubleshooting](#troubleshooting) section for more details.
+See the [Troubleshooting](#troubleshooting) section for more details.

 3. Get the Tea Ceremony token from the testnet administrators.

    > **Note**
    >
    > This and the following steps are crucial because you will NOT be able to start your node without `genesis.txt` and `node.config` files.
-You can find more information about these files [here](../Maintain/build-and-start-a-node/02-tpNodeConfiguration.md).
+You can find more information about these files [here](https://doc.thepower.io/docs/Maintain/build-and-start-a-node/tpNodeConfiguration).

 ### Step 5: Start the client

-[Start the Tea Ceremony client](../Maintain/03-get-and-start-tea-ceremony-client.md#start-the-tea-ceremony-client) using the token you've got from the testnet administrators.
+[Start the Tea Ceremony client](https://doc.thepower.io/docs/Maintain/get-and-start-tea-ceremony-client/#start-the-tea-ceremony-client) using the token you've got from the testnet administrators.

 To start the client, run the following command: